 Completing the line-up is Monterey Peninsula Country Club’s Shore Course.
 It is a Par 70 measuring 6,838 yards making it the second shortest course on the PGA Tour.
 Monterey is usually the most scorable of the three courses.
 The greens are slightly bigger than those at Spyglass and twice the size of the ones at Pebble Beach.

-Last year, Jordan Spieth held the 54-hole lead with 6 strokes to spare over the field.
+In 2017, Jordan Spieth held the 54-hole lead with 6 strokes to spare over the field.
 He closed with a -2 (70) for a four shot victory over Kelly Kraft.
-Spieth had this to say after;

 “This is a bucket-list place to win — here, Augusta National, St. Andrews, there’s only a few in the world.
 It feels really special.
 It was amazing walking up the 18th green knowing that we were going to win.
 It’s just such a unique position.
 I tried to soak in.”